loginom/admin-guide-l10n/data-en/licenses/grddiag.md

 ![](../images/guardant-diag-report.png)

-To transfer the report to the help desk, it is required to save it in html or txt format and send it using the following e-mail: [e-mail](mailto:support@loginom.ru).
+To transfer the report to the help desk, it is required to save it in html or txt format and send it by the following e-mail: [e-mail](mailto:support@loginom.ru).